 GENERATION NEXT: HOW TO PREVENT AGEING UNEQUALLY

-The Ageing Unequally project will enable Member and partner countries to design sustainable policy approaches to better adapt to population ageing.
-It will provide a greater understanding of compounded inequalities over the life-cycle by analysing the links between poor health and poor labour market experience during active years and poor social outcomes among the elderly.
+The Ageing Unequally project enables Member and partner countries to design sustainable policy approaches to better adapt to population ageing.
+It provides a greater understanding of compounded inequalities over the life-cycle by analysing the links between poor health and poor labour market experience during active years and poor social outcomes among the elderly.
 The aim is to identify points throughout the life of a person where policy interventions can address these challenges effectively and efficiently rather than waiting for when people retire.
-As older women are often the most vulnerable among the elderly, gender differences will be examined throughout the Project.
+As older women are often the most vulnerable among the elderly, gender differences are examined throughout the Project.

-The Project will analyse two mega-trends: population ageing and rising income inequality in Member and partner countries.
-It will then examine to what extent health improvements and rising life expectancy are associated with rising health inequalities within countries.
-This will be followed by an analysis of possible interactions between ageing and inequality beyond health, such as labour market and social policies, skills and migration.
-The main deliverable will be an Ageing Equally Action Plan at the end of 2016.
+The Project analyses two mega-trends: population ageing and rising income inequality in Member and partner countries.
+It also examines to what extent health improvements and rising life expectancy are associated with rising health inequalities within countries.
+This is followed by an analysis of possible interactions between ageing and inequality beyond health, such as labour market and social policies, skills and migration.
+The main deliverable is the report “Preventing Ageing Unequally” including an Action Plan.

 Health and inclusive growth